The MCP Server That Gave Our AI Coding Agent Production Write Access for 11 Days

 }

 One line.
 The wrong DATABASE_URL.
-The engineer had copied it from .env.production — which they had locally for debugging — intending to swap it for the local dev URL later.
+The engineer had copied it out of .env.production (which they had locally for debugging), meaning to swap it for the local dev URL later.
 They forgot.
 Eleven days passed.

-The AI had been reading production data during normal development sessions: inspecting table schemas, checking column types, sampling rows to understand data shapes.
+The AI had been reading production data during normal development sessions the whole time, inspecting table schemas, checking column types, sampling rows to understand data shapes.
 Completely invisible.
 All reads, no harm.
-Until the night the engineer asked it to fix a bug — and Claude, with a direct write-capable connection to production, helpfully did exactly what it was asked to do.
+Until the night the engineer asked it to fix a bug, and Claude, sitting on a write-capable connection to production, helpfully did exactly what it was asked to do.

 text (Claude's reasoning, reconstructed from MCP tool call logs)